 Traditional Chinese Medicine

-Traditional Chinese medicine or Eastern traditions classify food based on yin and yang: energy qualities that are the basis for everything in the universe.
+Traditional Chinese medicine or Eastern traditions classify food, including herbs, based on yin and yang: energy qualities that are the basis for everything in the universe.
+Warming and cooling foods are very important for maintaining your health.
 Some foods fall into the neutral area, being neither cool nor warm.

 The goal is to achieve balance in all things, equating yin and yang.
 It is sort of the same thing as "moderation in all things."
 If you have an excess of yin or of yang, you would choose foods from the other group to normalize your system.
 These principles are said to affect everything in the Universe.